On the Uniform Computational Content of Computability Theory: The Weak Bolzano-Weierstra Theorem

-The second equivalence is strictly speaking not a corollary, but it simply holds since $\lim^{-1}$ is computable.
-We note that $f\leqW\cc_{\emptyset'}\times\id$ holds if and only if $f$ is computable with respect to the halting problem.
 The proof of Theorem~\ref{thm:double-limit} works analogously for the following parameterized version.
 We just need to replace the c.e.\ set $A$ in the proof by a suitable set $A_q$ that depends on the additional parameter $q$.
-In this case $A_q$ is c.e.\ in $q$ and hence it can be computed with the help of the Turing jump $\J(q)=q'$ of $q$.
+In this case $A_q$ is c.e.\ in $q$, and hence it can be computed with the help of the Turing jump $\J(q)=q'$ of $q$.

-\begin{theorem}[Parameterized Double Limit] For every computable function $G:\In\IN^\IN\to2^\IN$ there exists a computable function $F:\In\IN^\IN\to2^\IN$ such that
+\begin{theorem}[Parameterized Double Limit] For every computable function $G:\In\IN^\IN\to\IN^\IN$ there exists a computable function $F:\In\IN^\IN\to\IN^\IN$ such that

 for all $(q,p)\in\dom(\lim\circ G\circ\langle\id\times\lim\nolimits^{-1}\rangle)$. \end{theorem}